-With CNC milling, you can make broad range of sizes — from tiny, delicate parts to refrigerators.
+With CNC milling, you can make a broad range of different size parts.
 In 3D printing, on the other hand, the parts you make cannot be any larger than the printing bed.
 You can produce large components with a 3D printer, but it would involve breaking the component into smaller parts, printing those parts separately and then assembling them.
 Needless to say, this adds a large amount of time to the production process.

-CNC manufacturing can work with a wide range of materials, such as metal alloys, wood, acrylics, modeling foam, thermoplastics and wax.
+CNC manufacturing can work with a wide range of materials, such as metal alloys, wood, acrylics, modeling foam and thermoplastics.
 3D printers, in contrast, work with a more limited number of materials, using primarily plastics, metals and polymers.
 They cannot work with metals with high melting points.
 In addition to accommodating many materials, CNC machines are also easy to adapt to use new materials.
 A 3D printer, on the other hand, can only work with one material.

 Another key difference between CNC and additive manufacturing is the speed.
 When it comes to mass-producing a product, CNC machining is faster because it involves an assembly line of machines producing each part.
 A single 3D printer makes the entire product from start to finish, which makes it less suitable for large-scale production.

 CNC machining is more precise, providing accuracy to the nearest micrometer.
-That is because CNC machines have a higher tolerance for heat.
+That is because CNC machines have a higher tolerance capability.
 3D printing is still far from achieving this level of precision.

 CNC machines can consistently produce a product the same way each time.

-Because of its higher heat tolerance, CNC machines produce products with a more polished look.
+Because of their higher tolerance, CNC machines can produce products with a more polished look.
 The materials don’t get deformed during manufacturing.
 Parts made by 3D printers, however, tend to bend and warp, and layer lines can be visible, especially around curves.
-Although some 3D printers do promise a high degree of accuracy, they still manage to fail at times .
+Although some 3D printers do promise a high degree of accuracy, they still manage to fail at times.
 Both manufacturing methods have geometric limitations.
-CNC, for instance, can produce very thin walls, but 3D printing has limitations in this regard, and the size of its end effector often determines its ability.
+CNC, for instance, can produce very thin walls, but 3D printing has limitations in this regard, and the size of its end-effector often determines its ability.

 As you are considering the pros and cons of CNC machining vs. 3D printing, you must weigh other factors, as well.